parcuri/derekkedziora.com/_posts/2019-12-28-bauhaus-without-tlv.md

 date: 2019-12-28 21:30:00
 ---

-Tel Aviv’s a cosmopolitan city at heart, with a thriving tech scene and people from every corner of the globe.
-It’s also a city of refugees.
-As Tel Aviv grew in the 1930s with European Jews facing an impossible future poured in.
-Almost overnight, German-speaking Jews went from being at the center of Weimar Germany’s cultural scene to facing complete eradication.
-Thus any cultural history of 1920s Germany is very much a Jewish story that picks up in Tel Aviv.

-The German Jewish refugees brought Bauhaus architecture with them, and no other city in the world bears the mark of Bauhaus as much as Tel Aviv does.
+No other city in the world bears the mark of Bauhaus as much as Tel Aviv does.
 Four thousand Bauhaus buildings still grace central Tel Aviv’s [White City](https://en.wikipedia.org/wiki/White_City_(Tel_Aviv)).
+German-speaking Jews, who were central to Weimar Germany's cultural scene that produced Bauhaus, brought their architecture with them as they fled an impossible future in Europe.

 ## 100 Years of Bauhaus*